Nigeria Institute for Oil Palm Research

-Nigeria Institute for Oil Palm Research (NIFOR) is a research center into genetic Improvement, production and processing of oil palm, Raphia, date, coconut, Shea and ornamental palms.
+Nigeria Institute for Oil Palm Research (NIFOR) is a research center into genetic improvement, production and processing of oil palm, Raphia, date, coconut, Shea and ornamental palms.
+The Executive Director of the institute is Dr. Celestine Ebehiremhe Ikuenobe.

 History

 The Nigeria Institute for Oil Palm Research (NIFOR) was established in 1939, after series of West African Agricultural conferences by the then Colonial Department of Agriculture, 1927, 1930, and 1938.
 A resolution was reached to the effect that research on crops should be regionalized and be carried out in its appropriate territory.
 The West African Research Organization was created in 1950 and stretched throughout the west coast.

-The Nigeria component was renamed Nigeria Institute for Oil Palm Research (NIFOR) by the Research Institute’s Act 33 of 1964.
+The Nigeria component was renamed Nigeria Institute for Oil Palm Research (NIFOR) by the Research Institute's Act 33 of 1964.
 Same year, the institute mandate was expanded to include coconut, raphia, date palm and some skeletal works on coconut mostly to understand the coconut pest and diseases, coconut nutrition.

 In 1967 the problems associated with date palm led to the inclusion of research on date palm in her mandate and by 1970 full operation were kick started.
 In 1992, the control of the institute was moved to the Federal Ministry of Agriculture.